siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

     * JSON status reports
     * JSON exception reports
     * text-mode responses of all kinds
+    * Gcode comment messages

+**Discovery / Channel Assignment**<br>
+Initially neither channel is assigned as data or control.
+* The first channel to receive any of these characters will become the control channel
+  * {
+  * ?
+  * $
+  * !
+  * %
+  * ~
+* The other channel will be assigned as the data channel
-**UC_1: Two USB serial ports**
+* To disconnect and return to an un-assigned state **UC_1: Two USB serial ports**
 * Two USB ports are made available to the host.
 The host connect to both.
 * The host